 Sleep deprivation inhibits efficient fat metabolism and increased fat accumulation; predisposes the liver to oxidative stress, phospholipid damage and increases risk of fatty liver disease.
-As a society, we’re chronically sleep deprived and many underestimate the value of restful, uninterrupted sleep not only for a healthy functioning liver, but also for fat loss, hormone balance, brain, mood and memory function, and overall health.
+As a society, so many are chronically sleep deprived and many underestimate the value of restful, uninterrupted sleep not only for a healthy functioning liver, but also for fat loss, hormone balance, healthy brain function, detoxification, mood and memory function, and overall health.

-Rule out underlying infections such as bacterial, fungal, yeast, Candida and parasite infections with a Comprehensive Stool Analysis.
+Rule out underlying infections such as bacterial, fungal, yeast, Candida overgrowth, dysbiotic bacteria, mold and parasite

 Digital detox.
 Unplug and turn off electronics two hours before bedtime.
 Reduce exposure to EMFs.
-Spending a lot of time on the internet, playing video games, texting and constantly checking email via our smartphones and iPads creates an agitation in our bodies that quickly causes liver stagnation.
+Spending a lot of time on the internet, smartphones, playing video games, texting and constantly checking email creates an agitation in our bodies that quickly causes liver stagnation.

-Avoid NSAIDs, plastics, thermal receipts, pesticides and exposure to other chemicals as much as possible.
+- Avoid NSAIDs, plastics, thermal receipts, pesticides and exposure to other chemicals as much as possible.
 Elevated liver enzymes (indicating liver cell damage) were found in those with elevated BPA levels and subject who took NSAIDs.
-Taking Tylenol after drinking alcohol is a deadly combo not only for the liver, but also the kidneys.
+Taking Tylenol after drinking alcohol is a deadly combo for the liver and the kidneys.

 Rule out heavy metal toxicity